Title

 Procedure

-It is the policy of M State Fergus Falls to actively investigate any report of a missing student who is enrolled at the College.
+It is the policy of the College’s Fergus Falls campus to actively investigate any report of a missing student who is enrolled at the College.

-1. Members of the College community should immediately report missing students to one of the following:
+1. College employees, students or student guardians/families should immediately report missing students to one of the following:

-4. If applicable, the director of campus life and housing or designee will notify the missing student’s emergency contact, custodial parent or legal guardian within 24 hours after receiving the report or determining the student is missing.
+3. If applicable, the housing and enrollment coordinator, or designee, will notify the missing student’s emergency contact, custodial parent or legal guardian within 24 hours after receiving the report or determining the student is missing based on information located in the College’s housing software system.

-2. If the missing student is under 18 years of age and is not emancipated, the director of campus life and housing or designee will notify the student’s custodial parent or legal guardian, as well as any designated missing person emergency contact person within 24 hours after receiving the report or determining that the student is missing.
+2. If the missing student is under 18 years of age and is not emancipated, the housing and enrollment coordinator, or designee, will notify the student’s custodial parent or legal guardian, as well as any designated missing person emergency contact person, within 24 hours after receiving the report or determining that the student is missing.

 Responsibility